More in common than you might think

 Bigfoot and Sasquatch have a much larger audience pool and the larger potential for profit in places all over North America.
 It is speculated that Bigfoot and Sasquatch as a brand in the U.S. and Canada generate over $75 Million Dollars to North American economies annually.
 Speaking of which, our little non-profit could benefit from some of that spend to keep us going, and you probably need a new T-Shirt for for Summer right?
 SHOP HERE

-And hey if you don't need a shirt that's ok too, we will take your comments and thanks for filling out the survey below.
+And hey if you don't need a shirt that's ok too, leave us your comments below or email us.
+We'd love to hear from you.

 By Tae Haahr,